Flooding Hope: Manitoba Displacement Politics towards Lake St. Martin First Nation

 The Manitoba government has been practicing a politics of displacement with Lake St. Martin First Nation.
-Rather than provide meaningful consultation or emergency relief, the province decided to flood-out the reserve in order to save some upstream cottagers and farmers with only an economic and recreational interest in the land.
+Without providing meaningful consultation, the province decided to flood out the reserve in order to save some upstream cottagers and farmers with only an economic and recreational interest in the land.

-More than a year later, the people of Lake St. Martin First Nation are still without homes.
-Dr. Myrle Ballard, a recent NRI doctoral graduate and Lake St. Martin First Nation community member, stated: “the community is still evacuated without a home – due to the government unilaterally deciding to relocate the community against their will to an old military base with no infrastructure.
-The community had focused their efforts to develop a walkable sustainable permanent settlement.”
+More than a year later, the people of Lake St. Martin First Nation are still without homes or even emergency relief.
+Dr. Myrle Ballard, a Lake St. Martin First Nation community member, stated: “the community is still evacuated without a home – due to the government unilaterally deciding to relocate the community against its will to an old military base with no infrastructure.
+The community had focused its efforts to develop a walkable, sustainable, permanent settlement.”
 In the film “Flooding Hope: The Lake St. Martin Story” the people show their development plan for their “higher ground community” in which they move straight to permanent homes, bypassing an interim community with no future.

-To begin to heal, this community needs a home that accommodates their cultural identity and provides adequate economic opportunities as well as infrastructure including a school and a church.
-The now-impoverished community is currently attempting to fundraise amongst themselves to buy a piece of land for such a community; unfortunately, they have so little left after the flood, and they have not received any compensation for their losses.
+To begin to heal from this ongoing trauma, the First Nation needs a home that accommodates its cultural identity and provides adequate economic opportunities as well as infrastructure, including a school and a church.
+The now-impoverished First Nation is currently attempting to raise the funds to buy a piece of land for such a community; unfortunately, there is so little left after the flood, and there has been no compensation for the community’s losses.

 For more information, please contact Dr. Shirley Thompson at S.Thompson@ad.umanitoba.ca